 On this page

-If you want to lay cables and pipelines (including associated equipment) in public land within a Dutch municipality, you need a permit.
-You can obtain this permit from your local municipal authority.
+If you want to lay cables and pipelines (and the equipment that goes with it) in public land within a Dutch municipality, you need a permit.
+You can apply for this permit to your local municipal authority.
 With your permit application, you must enclose land registry details and details about the pipelines or cables.

 Laying cables and pipelines in a provincial road or waterway